justingrammens/RA-AIWorkshop/README.md

 If you would like to run a basic exmaple, test running a Python Notebook in Google Collab for [LangChain Medical Device](https://colab.research.google.com/drive/1xNyQPdNaPW5UEw0I16H1ciGaDpXMFgql?usp=sharing).

+## Create Virtual Environment

+If you haven't already you can create a virtual environment with the commands.

+python3 -m venv .venv

+source .venv/bin/activate

 ## ABOUT ME

 Hi!
 I’m [Justin Grammens](https://justingrammens.com).
 I’m a lifelong learner, passionate about Software Development, Artificial Intelligence, and driven by giving back to the community through service and education.